 Konstantinos (Costas) Apodiacos - President

 The President of Thalassa Foundation, Konstantinos Apodiacos, was born in 1956, in London.
 He holds a B.A. in Economics from Manchester University.
 He is a member of the Institute of Chartered Shipbrokers and the CEO of Victoria Steamship Company.
 As of 2004, and as result of his life and work being inextricably linked to the sea, Costas has been an active supporter of various environmental projects, more so regarding the protection of the Mediterranean Sea and believes that successful business can only be achieved when the natural environment and our basic human values are fully respected.
 Costas speaks Greek and English.
 Costas enjoys sailing, swimming, riding motor bikes and he is interested in physics, astronomy and philosophy.

 Vera Alexandropoulou - Vice President

 Vera Alexandropoulou is a graduate of the Faculty of Law of the University of Athens with postgraduate studies at the University of Heidelberg and Harvard University.
-She qualified as a Greek lawyer in 1998 and as a UK Solicitor in 2004.
+Vera has been a qualified Greek lawyer since 1998, UK Solicitor since 2004 and has obtained her Cyprus Bar registration in early 2017.
 Vera has worked for the Harvard Business School, for a New York based leading law firm, for one of the biggest UK law firms with international presence and for the Piraeus Port Authority.
 She established her own law firm in 2005 which combines a strong commercial and charity practice.
 Specialised in fund structures, shipping, energy and environmental law, Vera is also fluent in Greek, English, French, German and Spanish and speaks Chinese.
 She enjoys swimming, travelling and practising yoga.